 Dimensions: 9.5 x 14.5 x 38 inches | Material: Metal | Bulb: LED | Wattage: 25 watts | Brightness: Not listed

 Our top pick is the Brightever Dimmable Desk Lamp.
 Its small footprint, affordable price tag, and convenient charging port make it an easy win for any home office.
 Looking for something more affordable?
 Try the Simple Designs Basic Metal Desk Lamp with Flexible Hose Neck, a super budget-friendly option that is small and convenient.

 What to Look for in a Desk Lamp

-Desk lamps aren’t necessarily bad for your eyes, but working in an environment that’s too harshly lit or too dimly lit may cause eye strain.
-If you notice that your eyes feel unusually sore, dry, or watery when you use a desk lamp, consider talking to an optometrist.
-They can help you understand why you’re experiencing these symptoms, and they can also let you know whether you need to switch up your desk lamp.
+“Recommended light for reading is at least 60 watts for people under 30, while people over 60 benefit from 100 to 150 watts of light (40 to 50 watts halogen, 20 watts of fluorescent, or 100 watt LED),” says Johnson.
+If you notice eye strain—your eyes are unusually sore, dry, or watery—when you use a desk lamp, consider talking to an optometrist.
+They can help you understand why you’re experiencing these symptoms.
+They can also let you know whether you need to switch up your desk lamp.

 Why Trust The Spruce?

 This article was written by Brigitt Earley, a freelance writer with nearly 15 years of experience writing about consumer products, including kitchen accessories like trash cans.
 To curate this list, Earley scoured the most popular retailers to find the best, most highly rated options.
 Then, she vetted each, reading all of the specs and hundreds of reviews.
 To make her top picks, she consulted experts like Bryan Johnson, CEO of Shades of Light, and then used that guidance as she analyzed the size, wattage, style, and overall value of each product.